GSA/digitalgov.gov/content/guides/accessibility-for-teams/front-end-development.md

 - Use `h1`–`h6` to define your section headings, where `h1` is the highest section level and `h6` is the lowest.
 - Avoid skipping heading levels: Always start with `h1`, use `h2` next, and so on.
 - Use only one `h1` per page for the page title.

-<p class="usa-text-small">*While HTML5 allows you to reset headings to h1 on new section elements, some screen reader users will have difficulty discerning the structure of pages with multiple h1s.
-For this reason, it’s best to include only one h1 per page.</p>
+While HTML5 allows you to reset headings to h1 on new section elements, some screen reader users will have difficulty discerning the structure of pages with multiple h1s.
+For this reason, it’s best to include only one h1 per page.

-#### Resources
+### Resources

 **Video tutorial: Using headings**